 Module 2 - British and American Film This unit examines the UK and US film industries.
-It looks at the film audience, the interrelationship between audiences and producers (including marketing and exhibition), British film and the Horror and Comedy genres, Film Stars, production companies, culture, politics and identity (exam).
+It looks at the film audience, the interrelationship between audiences and producers (including marketing and exhibition), British film and the horror and comedy genres, film stars, production companies, culture, politics and identity (exam).

 - Module 3 - Film Research and Creative Projects This will consist of a small-scale research project.
-Learners will study one film (and two support films) in detail.
+You will study one film (and two support films) in detail.
 Factors analysed will include: genre, auteurs (directors), social contexts, gender issues, technology.

 There is also a creative project in the form of a short film or an original screenplay extract.

-- Module 4 - Varieties of Film Experience Issues and Debates This is the study of world cinema encompassing such interesting topics as urban stories, empowering women and experimental film (exam).
+- Module 4 - Varieties of Film Experience Issues and Debates This is the study of world cinema, encompassing interesting topics such as urban stories, empowering women and experimental film (exam).

-5 GCSEs grades 4 or above, to include English at grade 5 or above.
+You will need 5 GCSEs grades 4 or above, to include English at grade 5 or above.

 With a qualification in Film Studies you could go into higher education and/or work in the film industry, the media, performing arts, advertising, public relations etc.